Module Specification

 Programme Term Type

-1 AI and Machine Learning (MSc) 1 Core
+1 MSc AI and Machine Learning 1 Core

 Please note that the information detailed within this record is accurate at the time of publishing and may be subject to change.

-Module Spec: Applied Machine Learning 1 (ML71)
+Module Spec: Applied Machine Learning: Transform Data into Insights with Precision (ML71)